SUMUKHA-PK/The-Engine/README.md

 * A good notification pusher for ubuntu - https://www.maketecheasier.com/desktop-notifications-for-linux-command/
 * Since I want to make concurrent command processing, some kind of garbage collection should happen based on the timestamps of the commands running.
 * Above demand needs to have a well structured logger of all the commands being run and must be able to cancel them, report their errors. (maybe use context?)

+## How to start

+* Install docker
+* Pull the redis docker image - `docker pull redis`; use sudo if necessary.
+* Start the docker image `docker run -p:6379:6379 --name The-Engine-Redis -d redis`
+* Restarting is `docker restart The-Engine-Redis`